elifesciences/sciencebeam-trainer-delft/README.md

 - `CustomBidLSTM_CRF`
 - `CustomBidLSTM_CRF_FEATURES`

 The features are generally provided.
 Some of the features are not suitable as input features because there are too many of them (e.g. a variation of the token itself).
-The features should be specified via `--feature-indices`.
+The features should be specified via `--features-indices`.
 The `input_info` sub command can help identify useful feature ranges (based on the count of unique values).

 Example commands: